daveobriencouk/2022.daveobrien.co.uk--next/_workExperiences/mmt-digital.md

 contract: true
 ---

 In 2017, I joined MMT Digital as a contract React developer, assigned to a cross-functional Agile team within Vodafone.
-Our initial project focused on the development of a new sub-brand, VOXI, a youth-targeted MVNO proposition.
+Our initial project focused on developing a new sub-brand, VOXI, aimed at a younger audience.
 Despite our team's small size, we successfully launched VOXI within a three-month timeframe.

-Following this, I worked on various initiatives such as handset financing, an online shop, and migration journeys from Vodafone to VOXI.
-During this time, my role evolved into a full-stack developer, mainly focusing on developing a suite of Node.JS microservices.
-However, React development remained a critical aspect of my responsibilities.
-As the brand grew significantly in a declining market, we continually enhanced the frontend aspects of the codebase.
+Subsequently, I worked on various initiatives including handset financing, e-commerce solutions, and seamless migration pathways between Vodafone and VOXI.
+As my role evolved into that of a full-stack developer, I balanced my React responsibilities with developing a suite of Express.js microservices to fill gaps in our existing service architecture.

-In the subsequent years, I transitioned to Vodafone's business enterprise division.
-Here, I was tasked with the upkeep of order management pages and the development of an enterprise-level broadband product availability check and ordering journey using React Query and JSON Forms.
-Alongside this, I also undertook the revamp of various legacy applications and libraries, migrating them to modern internal boilerplates.
-In addition, I handled a significant amount of technical debt tasks, such as vulnerability and package updates, and Vite uplifting.
+I eventually transitioned to Vodafone's Business Enterprise Division, where my responsibilities expanded to include the maintenance of order management pages and the development of an enterprise-level broadband product availability check and ordering journey.
+In this role, I've also focused on modernising legacy applications and proactively addressing significant technical debt, including vulnerability and package updates.
+Most recently, I've been engrossed in crafting reusable frontend assets that enable the construction of backend-driven, stepped form journeys—a task that stands as some of the most challenging and engaging work I've undertaken in recent times.

 #### Core responsibilities

-- Designing and building UIs based on specific requirements.
+- Design and build UIs based on specific UX guidelines and business requirements.
-- Constructing state management solutions for business logic and API integrations.
+- Construct state management solutions for business logic and API integrations.
-- Integrating backend services following needs and Swagger documentation.
+- Integrate backend services according to needs and Swagger documentation.
-- Developing Node.JS microservices to meet business requirements.
+- Developed Express.js middleware to fill gaps in our existing architecture.
-- Collaborating closely with the development and UX/UI team on all aspects of the stories in-sprint.
+- Collaborate closely with scrum team to deliver sprint goals.
-- Facilitating build and release processes.
+- Facilitate build and release processes.
-- Supporting the team in user story creation and mentoring.
+- Support the team in user story development and refinement.
-- Gathering PI goals and distilling them into epics, features, and user stories.
-- Working with stakeholders to deliver suitable MVP propositions.
+- Collaborate with stakeholders to define and deliver MVPs aligned with business objectives.
-- Collaborating with marketing and UX/UI teams to effectively develop propositions.

 #### Key achievements

-- Launch of marketing, acquisition, and in-life journeys for VOXI within three months.
+- Launched marketing, acquisition, and in-life journeys for VOXI within three months.
-- Release of an online shop with PayPal integration via Braintree API.
+- Released an online shop with PayPal integration via Braintree API.
-- Rebuilding of our MVP service authentication mechanism.
+- Rebuilt the MVP service authentication mechanism.
-- Formulation of a technological and process blueprint that was replicated throughout the business.
-- Addressing technical debt systematically, including rehabilitating forms using Formik, reducing page-level boilerplate via HOCs and hooks, rewriting account microservices, refactoring payment integration, restructuring our application, and rebuilding product architecture.
+- Reduced technical debt by optimising forms with Formik & React Hook Form, minimising page boilerplate via HOCs and hooks, and refactoring account services and payment integration.
-- Architecting and building an enterprise-level broadband product availability check and ordering journey.
+- Architected and built an enterprise-level broadband product availability check and ordering journey.
-- Developing a reusable set of packages for a stepped procedural form journey based on JCS services, with state management handled by backend responses, data schemas, and partial submission endpoints.
+- Developed a comprehensive package set of reusable frontend assets that facilitated the creation of backend-driven, stepped form journeys, thereby driving state management via journey composition services and data schemas.